 > Location: Washington D.C.

-Bogged down by the Vietnam War, President Lyndon B. Johnson struggles constantly to pivot away from the war to focus on his stated goals of reducing poverty, ending segregation, and establishing the social programs many Americans rely on to this day, including the immensely popular Medicare program.
 During his “War on Poverty” State of the Union Address of Jan.
-8, 1964, LBJ outlines the need for the country to reduce poverty, end racial discrimination, attend to the health needs of the elderly, and other progressive goals.
-LBJ later ushers in the Civil Rights Act of 1964, and the Social Security Amendments of 1965.
+8, 1964, President Lyndon B. Johnson detailed the need for the country to reduce poverty, end racial discrimination, attend to the health needs of the elderly, and other progressive goals.
+LBJ later signed in the Civil Rights Act of 1964 and the Social Security Amendments of 1965.

 > Date: March 7